byjg/php-restserver/README.md

         // Model
         // Can be an object :
         //    - with public properties
+        //    - with getters and setters
-        //    - with getter and setters
+        //    - with mixed public properties and getters and setters
         // See more about object transformations in the project https://github.com/byjg/anydataset
         // For this example, assume that Model have two properties: prop1 and prop2
         $model = new Model('tests', 'another test');